Cory M. Curtis

 Representation Experience

-• Prevailed in seven-day administrative law trial before Texas State Office of Administrative Hearings for Class 8 truck manufacturer by showing manufacturer’s good cause to reduce dealer’s area of responsibility because of dealer’s poor sales and service performance and successfully defended case on appeal.
+• Prevailed in a seven-day administrative law trial before the Texas State Office of Administrative Hearings for a Class 8 truck manufacturer by showing the manufacturer’s good cause to reduce the dealer’s area of responsibility based on the dealer’s poor sales and service performance.
+Successfully defended case on appeal.
+Sweeten Truck Center, L.C. v.
+Volvo Trucks North America, No. 03-16-00068, 2016 WL 4979826 (Tex.
+App.—Austin 2016).

-• Secured jury verdict and awarded attorney’s fees and costs for drilling company client in case involving breach of the International Association of Drilling Contractor’s form contract in the U.S. District Court for the District of Colorado.
-Prosecuted the drilling company’s breach of contract case and defended against operator’s counterclaims for breach of contract.
+• Secured jury verdict for $2.5M+ and awarded $500K+ in attorney’s fees against a publicly traded oil and gas operator on behalf of a drilling company on a claim for breach of International Association of Drilling Contractors’ contract in the U.S. District Court for the District of Colorado.

-• Prevailed in appeal before the United States Court of Appeals for the Sixth Circuit in a dealership termination dispute between an equipment manufacturer and an equipment dealer.
-The Sixth Circuit ruled in favor of the client that the dealer was not permitted to shield the federal case record from public access on concerns that publicity would harm the dealership.
+• Lead counsel before the U.S. Court of Appeals for the Sixth Circuit in a dealership termination dispute between an equipment manufacturer and dealer.
+The Sixth Circuit ruled in favor of the client that the dealer was not permitted to shield the federal case record from public access.
 Rudd Equip.
 Co., Inc. v.
 John Deere Constr. & Forestry Co., 834 F.3d 589 (6th Cir.
 2016).

-• Awarded summary judgment in favor of an engineering client in case involving alleged storage silo failures by arguing the parties’ contracts defeated claims for third-party beneficiary status and implied warranty in a Pennsylvania federal court.
+• Awarded summary judgment in favor of an engineering client in a case involving alleged failure of an aggregate storage silo.
 Lone Star Industries, Inc. v.
 Besser Company, Civ.
 Action No. 11-1481, 2013 WL (April 17, 2013, E.D.
 Pa.).

-• After nearly a decade of litigation in New York state court, secured agreement to transfer venue to arbitration and later won defense award for manufacturer facing claims by former partner over a failed joint venture to sell equipment to factories in Greece.
+• After nearly a decade of litigation in New York state court, secured agreement to transfer venue to arbitration and won a complete defense award for manufacturer facing claims by former partner over a failed joint venture to sell equipment to masonry factories in Greece.

-• Awarded summary judgment for equipment seller in a warranty case in New York County, New York, by arguing the buyers’ claims were barred by the statute of limitations.
-The buyers were required to pay for the goods and the installation services the client provided in China.
+• Awarded summary judgment for equipment seller in warranty case in New York County, New York by arguing buyers’ claims were barred by the statute of limitations, and the court ordered buyers to pay the client for equipment installation services provided in China.

-• Led defense of cross border dispute in Harris County District Court involving claims against Mexican dairy company client brough by client’s U.S. and Mexican distributors over failed business venture in Texas.
-Secured settlement for client that ended litigation and terminated the client’s U.S. and Mexican distributor agreements with distributors.
+• Led defense of cross-border dispute in Harris County District Court, involving claims against Mexican dairy company client brought by U.S. and Mexican distributors over failed business venture in Texas.
+Secured settlement for the client that ended litigation and terminated the client’s U.S. and Mexican distributor agreements.

 Speaking Engagements & Presentations